Shafiq-ur-Rahman (humorist)

-Shafiq-ur-Rahman (شفیق الرحمن) (9 November 1920 – 19 March 2000) was a Pakistani humorist and a short-story writer of Urdu language.
+Shafiq-ur-Rahman (شفیق الرحمن) (9 November 1920 – 19 March 2000) was a Pakistani humorist and short-story writer of Urdu language.

-He was one of the most illustrious writers of the Urdu speaking world.
+He was one of the most illustrious writers of the Urdu-speaking world.
 Like Mark Twain and Stephen Leacock, he has given enduring pleasure to his readers.
 He was a medical doctor by profession, and served in Pakistan Army.
-He also received Hilal-e-Imtiaz for his military and civilian services.
+He also received the Hilal-e-Imtiaz for his military and civilian services.
 He has widely been appreciated by the writers and critics of Urdu literature.

-Early life
+Biography

-Rahman was born in a Muslim family in Kalanaur, a small town near Rohtak, British India.
+Rahman was born on 9 November 1920 in a Muslim family in Kalanaur, Rohtak district, British India.
 He received his education in Bahawalpur.
 He completed his MBBS from King Edward Medical College, Lahore in 1942, and post-graduation in tropical medicine and public health from Edinburgh, in 1952.
 Rahman began writing humorous stories during his school days.
 His stories were published in a literary monthly magazine Khayyam.
 His first book Kirneyn was completed before he joined the medical college and was published in 1938, while he was still a medical student.
-His unforgettable characters include Razia, Shaitaan, Hukoomat Aapa, Maqsood Ghora, Buddy, Judge Sahab, Nannha and many other girls including Sarwat, Kishwer, Sa'da, Azra Aapa, Nasreen, Akhtar, Ainak etc.

-Career
+Rahman joined the Indian Army Medical Corps and served at different war fronts during the Second World War.
+After the independence of Pakistan in 1947, he joined the Pakistan Army and eventually rose to the rank of general.
+By then, most of his important works like Shagufay, Lehrein, Parvaaz, and Hamaqatein, had been published.
+Later in 1954, another collection of his humorist essays Mazeed Hamaqatein was published.
+He also served as chairman of the Academy of Letters of Pakistan from 1980 to 1985.
+He continued to write till his death.